European Journal of Neurodegenerative Diseases 2021; 10(1) January-June: 1-4

 The bone disease Paget’s can be treated with a variety of drugs.
 Bisphosphonates are the most prevalent kind.
 Zoledronate is the bisphosphonate that works the best.
 This medication frequently causes the condition to go into long-term remission with just one dose; however, it cannot treat bony deformities.
 Paget disease’s bone problems can be treated or improved without surgery.
 Some operations include knee and joint replacements, realigning malformed bones, and facilitating improved bone fracture healing (7).
 Many clinicians believe that aminobisphosphonates, such as risedronate, pamidronate, and zoledronic acid, are recommended in Paget’s disease because they are more efficient at lowering bone resorption than previous bisphosphonates, like etidronate and tiludronate (17).

 Older patients with Paget’s disease frequently have dietary calcium and vitamin D shortage; it is crucial to address this deficiency before beginning bisphosphonate medication to prevent problems like hypocalcemia, which is a danger following injectable bisphosphonate therapy.
-Patients who received injectable pamidronate for Paget’s disease may also get focal osteomalacia, a side effect linked to etidronate therapy (Reid et al., 2005).
+Patients who received injectable pamidronate for Paget’s disease may also get focal osteomalacia, a side effect linked to etidronate therapy (17).
 Treatments with activated vitamin D metabolites cannot reverse this mineralisation problem, which appears to be a direct consequence of bisphosphonates rather than vitamin D insufficiency.
 There have not yet been any reports of mineralisation problems concerning treating individuals with Paget’s disease of the bones with risedronate, tiludronate, alendronate, and zoledronic acid (18).

 There is a considerable risk of delayed union when treating fractures conservatively in patients with Paget’s disease.
 Patients with severe knee or hip osteoarthritis and Paget’s disease frequently gain from unilateral surgical intervention.
-Rarely an osteotomy procedure is required to treat a long bone’s bending deformity.
-Neurosurgical treatment will be necessary for patients with a neurological condition of the spine who has not improved while taking bisphosphonates.
+Rarely an osteotomy procedure is required to treat a long bone bending deformity.
+Neurosurgical treatment will be necessary for patients with a neurological condition of the spine who have not improved while taking bisphosphonates.
 Because of the increased vasculature of the diseased bone, surgery on pagetic bone is challenging; hence treatment with bisphosphonate and calcitonin must begin before any non-urgent procedure is carried out (19).

 CONCLUSIONS